Vosjedev/packager/README.md

 /# this is the repo's name without spaces. !! this is currently not checked, so make sure the id does not contain spaces to make sure there are no errors! url     = URL
-/# this is the url to download the repolist from. a format is given later. format  = http/zip
+/# this is the url to download the repolist from. a format is given later.
+/# the repofiles file wil be downloaded from URL. format  = http/zip
 /# currently the option's are:
 /# http/zip : downloads and extracts the file into the repo's directory. make sure it is a regular zip file with the repolist file's in its root.
+/# ________ : after download it wil download a checksum from URL.checksum to match with the checksum of the local copy. this is a sha256sum generated checksum.
+/# ________ : this means if your url is https://example.com/repo/vpm/repofiles.zip, the checksum wil be downloaded from https://example.com/repo/vpm/repofiles.zip.checksum.
+/# this option is disabled as only zip is currently supported for repos.
 /#
 /# make sure your file does not contain any empty lines, exept at the end.